-You may request an extension from a tax professional, or you may request an extension online for your federal return.
+You may request an extension online for your federal return.
 Complete the Federal Extension Request online or by mail using the paper form.

 At this time, all taxpayers have an automatic extension to file in the State of California.
-However, any taxes owed should be paid by April 18, 2023.
+However, any taxes owed should be paid by April 15, 2024.

-The filing extension allows you to submit a return as late as October 15, 2023, to avoid the late filing penalty.
-The extension does not provide more time to pay any taxes owed-again, interest on any taxes owed will be assessed after the April 18, 2023, filing deadline.
+The filing extension allows you to submit a return as late as October 15, 2024, to avoid the late filing penalty.
+The extension does not provide more time to pay any taxes owed-again, interest on any taxes owed begin to accumulate after the April 15, 2024, filing deadline.